asaadkhattab/Bookmarkly/README.md

+# Bookmarkly
-# User Authentication With Express and Mongo
+## User Authentication With Express and Mongo

-Project code to support the [Treehouse](https://teamtreehouse.com) course [User Authentication With Express and Mongo](https://teamtreehouse.com/library/user-authentication-with-express-and-mongo)
+You need Nodemon or something similar to run this application.
+On the terminal=>: npm install nodemon
+Run nodemon.
+Type http://localhost:3000/ in the browser.